 The Relationship Between Fractions and Decimals

 Fractions and decimals are two different ways of representing the same values.
-Any fraction can be expressed as a decimal by dividing the numerator by the denominator.
+Which means any fraction can be expressed as a decimal by dividing the numerator by the denominator.
 Conversely, any decimal can be expressed as a fraction by recognizing the place value of the digits after the decimal point and writing the decimal as a fraction with a denominator that is a power of 10.

 -